Juve survive fright to hand Benevento 12th straight defeat

 Juventus still had to survive nervous moments and Danilo Cataldi nearly grabbed an equaliser with a dipping long-range effort.

-"It seemed like the game was jinxed, the ball did not want to go, but we managed to turn it around," Juventus coach Massimiliano Allegri said.
+"It seemed like the game was jinxed, the ball did not want to go (in), but we managed to turn it around," Juventus coach Massimiliano Allegri said.

-"We risked conceding an equaliser towards the game, maybe we thought that the game was already over.
+"We risked conceding an equaliser towards the (end of the)game, maybe we thought that the game was already over.
 We have to understand that no game is ever easy."

 Napoli dominated possession and created plenty of chances against Chievo but were repeatedly defied by goalkeeper Stefano Sorrentino.